EU introduces AI strategy to build ‘ecosystem of trust’

 “We have to make sure that the data used is free of any bias,” von der Leyen said.
 “If you feed an algorithm with data that is being mainly produced in a field where you have men in the medical sector, then an AI-driven therapeutic or diagnostic instrument will not be fit for purpose if you have a population where you have women that are treated with these applications.”

-The EC will also continue to study the question of facial recognition.
-While such uses and unlocking a smartphone are seen as relatively safe, the commission warns that using biometric data to remotely available people poses human rights risks.
-Currently, such use of facial recognition is allowed in Europe under very limited exceptions when there is deemed to be a heavy public interest.
+The EC will also continue to study the questions surrounding facial recognition.
+While uses like unlocking a smartphone are seen as relatively safe, the commission warns of human rights risks associated with using facial recognition to remotely identify people.
+Currently, such facial recognition use is allowed in Europe under very limited exceptions when there is deemed to be a heavy public interest.
 The commission is proposing a “broad debate on which circumstances might justify exceptions in the future, if any.”

-Despite these lofty ambitions, much of today’s announcements amount to statement of principles and goals.
-For instance, a White Paper released today, the EC proposes the creation of framework for what it calls “trustworthy Artificial Intelligence.”
-But the paper itself serves as a summary of discussions and consultations to date while outlining future steps toward defining and putting that framework in place.
+Despite the group’s lofty ambitions, most of today’s announcements are simply statements of principles and goals.
+For instance, in a whitepaper released today, the EC proposes the creation of a framework for what it calls “trustworthy artificial intelligence.”
+But the paper itself only serves as a summary of discussions that have happened to date while outlining future steps toward defining and implementing that framework.

-The EC did disclose plans to spend almost $21 billion on projects such as AI and data research programs as well as the platforms that may eventually allow for the pooling of data envisaged by the commission.
+The EC did disclose plans to spend almost $21 billion on AI and data research programs, as well as the platforms that may eventually allow for the pooling of data envisaged by the commission.

-While still vague, the policy process has drawn nervous visits from Silicon Valley chieftains who are eager to have input.
-In recent years, Europe has played an influential role in setting the regulatory agenda for tech, and as these specific rules come into focus for the latest plans, they will likely have a big impact on companies such as Google, Facebook, Twitter, Apple, and Amazon.
+While still vague, the policy process has drawn nervous visits from Silicon Valley leaders eager to offer input.
+In recent years, Europe has played an influential role in setting the regulatory agenda for tech, and as new rules come into focus, they will likely have a big impact on companies like Google, Facebook, Twitter, Apple, and Amazon.

 “Europe has been an inspiration to many jurisdictions around the globe,” Vestager said.
 “We will remain the most open region in the world.
 When it comes to trade and investment, whoever does business in Europe needs to respect our rules and values while doing business here.”